stanman71/Priscilla/devices/client_music/complete_guide.md

        >>> alsamixer

            press "F6" and setect sound-device
-           use arrow keys and change "Digital"
+           use arrow keys and change to "Digital"

 </br>